chaoss/metrics/README.md

   * Quality of Ecosystem
   * Community Composition

-## How to Contribute and Participate to the CHAOSS Project

-[Contribute and Participate](https://chaoss.community/participate/).
-If you would like to propose a new metric to this repository, open a new issue and provide a pull request to open the discussion about inclusion.
-If you would like to provide metric details, we have a __[metric-template](activity-metrics/metric-template.md)__ to be used for new detail metric pages.
-Follow the same approach regarding an issue/pull request to have your changes potentially merged.

 # Full List of Activity Metrics

 The following is a full list of identified metrics.
 How the metrics live in practice is work that happens in the WGs.